cmuetc/cavern-unreal-template/README.md

 (Image of Vive Tracker 3.0, center triangle is black)

-**Warning: ** Don’t assume Vive Tracker 2.0 or 1.0 will work with this setup.
+**Warning** Don’t assume Vive Tracker 2.0 or 1.0 will work with this setup.

 <h3 id="hmd-setup">HMD Setup</h3>